PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

-Creates a new PASTA data package by providing the EML document describing the data package to be created in the request message body and returning a transaction identifier in the response message body as plain text; the transaction identifier may be used in a subsequent call to *readDataPackageError* to determine the operation status; see *readDataPackage* to obtain the data package resource map if the operation completed successfully.
+Creates a new PASTA data package by providing the EML document describing the data package to be created in the request message body and returning a *transaction identifier* in the response message body as plain text; the *transaction identifier* may be used in a subsequent call to :ref:`Read Data Package Error <read-data-package-error>` to determine the operation status; see :ref:`Read Data Package<read-data-package>` to obtain the data package resource map if the operation completed successfully.